jacgoudsmit/P1V/Documentation/Altera/Arrow/BeMicroCV/readme.txt

 1) Open Quartus II
 2) File | Open Project...
-3) Select 'P1V_Altera.qpf' file from this directory 3a) Click Project | Revisions, and make sure the BeMicroCV revision is the current revision.
+3) Select 'P1V_Altera_Cyclone5.qpf' file from the HDL directory 3a) Click Project | Revisions, and make sure the BeMicroCV revision is the current revision.
 If not, click on it, then click Set Current.
 Click OK to close the dialog.
 4) Press the 'play' button to start compilation (takes several minutes)